EBI-Metabolights/mztabm2mtbls/README.md

 ```

 # outputs
-Converted ISA tab files will bu on output folder.
+Converted ISA tab files will be in the output folder.